 Series: Azure AI-103 infrastructure POC with Bicep, Azure DevOps, and Microsoft Foundry

-In the previous phases of this Azure AI infrastructure POC, I focused on deploying the platform foundation: a resource group, Azure AI Services, a Microsoft Foundry project, Azure AI Search, Application Insights, Storage and also a model deployments + basic model smoke test from Azure DevOpsmodel deployments + basic model smoke test from Azure DevOps.
+In the previous phases of this Azure AI infrastructure POC, I focused on deploying the platform foundation: a resource group, Azure AI Services, a Microsoft Foundry project, Azure AI Search, Application Insights, Storage, and also model deployments with a basic model smoke test from Azure DevOps.

 That proved that the infrastructure could be deployed and that a deployed model could be called successfully.